LIP-Computing/osaccounting/README.md

 # Accounting for Openstack

-Accounting for Openstack, uses hdf5 to store time series of number of VCPUs, amount of memmory, amount of local disk, number and amount of cinder volumes
+Accounting for Openstack, uses hdf5 to store time series of number of VCPUs, amount of memmory, amount of local disk, number and size of cinder volumes, per Openstack project.

+The script `get_acc.py`, queries the Openstack databases: `keystone`, `nova` and `cinder`, to get the projects and respective metrics and writes them into hdf5 files in the form of a time series.

+The script `send_elasticsearch.py`, reads the metrics from the produced hdf5 files and send them into Elasticsearch database, and `send_influx.py` sends them to Influxdb.

+Several additional scripts will be explained below.

 ## Configuration